Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-6-release-notes.md

 - macOS Monterey support
   - Tizen IDE is now supported on macOS Monterey
-  - Visual Studio Code Extension for Tizen is now supported on macos Monterey
+  - Visual Studio Code Extension for Tizen is now supported on macOS Monterey
 - Multi App and Hybrid App support
   - Added the following Multi app and Hybrid App support in CLI(TZ), VS and VSCode extension for Tizen